yog-it/VideoN/README.md

 1. Install the NuGet package into your Oqtane installation.

 Simply add the module to a page and configure the settings.

+Help us build this open source streaming video player for Oqtane.

+* Please report any issues found.
+Instructions to reproduce the issue are always helpful.
+* If you're a developer you may help by fixing issues and adding features to the project.
+* Sponsorship is always welcome.